Drafting a Strategic Plan

 By answering these questions, the planning team will be prepared to develop a strategic vision of a strong health department positioned to effectively carry out its mission.

-Staff from the MDH Office of Performance Improvement (OPI) are trained and available to facilitated the strategic vision and goals sections of a CHB's or tribal health department's planning process.
-OPI staff can also offer support to prepare for the facilitated session, and to complete the plan.
+Staff from the MDH Public Health Practice Section are trained and available to facilitated the strategic vision and goals sections of a CHB's or tribal health department's planning process.
+Public Health Practice Section staff can also offer support to prepare for the facilitated session, and to complete the plan.

 Departments can also acquire other outside facilitation services, or can lead the process internally.